jonlpersson/ed-latimore/site/_posts/2022-05-27-7-ways-to-improve-numeracy-skills.md

   Learn how to improve your numeracy skills in this lesson.
 image: /assets/images/drafts/cme4.jpg
 ---
 Numeracy is your ability to use mathematics in the real world.
 It’s being able to use numerical skills to solve actual real-world problems.
-I believe that the ability to understand and apply math concepts to real life is a literacy skill that's as important as reading.
+I believe that the ability to understand and apply math concepts to real life is a literacy skill that’s as important as reading.

 Most people have poor numeracy skills.
 It’s not because they’re bad at math, but because many people had a terrible experience learning math.
 It’s been my experience that elementary school math teachers tend to lack the numeracy needed to properly develop strong numeracy skills in 6-10-year-olds.